ashfurrow/blog/source/blog/2015-11-03-putting-a-uicollectionview-in-a-uitableviewcell-in-swift.html.markdown

 END_WIDE

 OK awesome!
 But now we have a problem.
-We've told the collection view to use `self` as a delete and datasource, but we don't conform to those protocols yet.
+We've told the collection view to use `self` as a delegate and datasource, but we don't conform to those protocols yet.
 No worry, let's add an extension to `ViewController`.

 BEGIN_WIDE